kumbulanit/t-sql/tech company/untitled/Module 8 - Using Built-In Functions/Lesson4_Using_Functions_to_Work_with_NULL.md

     ISNULL(d.DepartmentName, 'No Department') AS DepartmentName,

     -- Flag each missing critical field
-    CASE WHEN e.FirstName IS NULL OR e.FirstName = '' THEN '❌ Missing' ELSE '✅ Present' END AS FirstName,
+    CASE WHEN e.FirstName IS NULL OR e.FirstName = '' THEN '❌ Missing' ELSE '✅ Present' END AS e.FirstName,
-    CASE WHEN e.LastName IS NULL OR e.LastName = '' THEN '❌ Missing' ELSE '✅ Present' END AS LastName,
+    CASE WHEN e.LastName IS NULL OR e.LastName = '' THEN '❌ Missing' ELSE '✅ Present' END AS e.LastName,
     CASE WHEN e.WorkEmail IS NULL OR e.WorkEmail = '' THEN '❌ Missing' ELSE '✅ Present' END AS WorkEmail,
-    CASE WHEN e.BaseSalary IS NULL OR e.BaseSalary = 0 THEN '❌ Missing' ELSE '✅ Present' END AS BaseSalary,
+    CASE WHEN e.BaseSalary IS NULL OR e.BaseSalary = 0 THEN '❌ Missing' ELSE '✅ Present' END AS e.BaseSalary,
-    CASE WHEN e.HireDate IS NULL THEN '❌ Missing' ELSE '✅ Present' END AS HireDate, CASE WHEN e.DepartmentID IS NULL THEN '❌ Missing' ELSE '✅ Present' END AS Department_ID, CASE WHEN e.DirectManagerID IS NULL THEN '❌ Missing' ELSE '✅ Present' END AS Manager,
+    CASE WHEN e.HireDate IS NULL THEN '❌ Missing' ELSE '✅ Present' END AS e.HireDate, CASE WHEN e.DepartmentID IS NULL THEN '❌ Missing' ELSE '✅ Present' END AS Department_ID, CASE WHEN e.DirectManagerID IS NULL THEN '❌ Missing' ELSE '✅ Present' END AS Manager,